-If you’re constantly stressed about your messy house, these ultra-easy ADHD hacks for adults will change your life.
+Are you constantly stressed about your messy house?
+Then these ultra-easy ADHD hacks for adults will change your life.

 If, like me, you clawed yourself a significant distance into adulthood before you learned that your brain isn’t exactly typical, get ready to have your mind blown.